collectively well

 we are trauma-aware and will never ask you to disclose anything to participate fully here.

-we believe spirituality that doesn't include social justice is escapism. we believe emotional alchemy isn't just personall. it's how we tap into collective power. we can't build a new world without owning our part in the one we're in.
+we believe spirituality that doesn't include social justice is escapism and emotional alchemy isn't just personal. it's how we tap into collective power. we can't build a new world without owning our part in the one we're in.

-so we commit to unlearning harmful conditioning. in our hearts, our minds, and our nervous systems and to creating room for all voices, all bodies and all experiences here.
+so we commit to unlearning harmful conditioning. in our hearts, our minds, and our nervous systems. we commit to making room for all voices, all bodies and all experiences here.

-we honor the lineage of every practice we share. breathwork, pranayama, buddhist mindfulness, and the ancestral healing traditions of the siksika tribe. we hold them with reverence, not ownership.
+we honor the lineage of every practice we share. breathwork, yogic pranayama, buddhist mindfulness, and the ancestral healing traditions of the siksika tribe. we practice them with reverence, not ownership.

-we acknowledge that we live and practice on the unceded land of the kumeyaay people and we honor their sovereignty, wisdom, and ongoing presence in san diego.
+we acknowledge that we live and practice on the unceded land of the kumeyaay people and we honor their sovereignty, wisdom, and ongoing presence in protecting our community.

-shannon is a guide, not your guru. they hold the space and hand the wisdom back to you.
+shannon is a guide, not a guru. they hold the space and reflect your wisdom back to you.

 come as you are. leave more alive and less alone.